Verona and Cedar Grove dog owners will give a little bit more TLC to their pets on Sunday as the nation celebrates National Dog Day.

 “I recommend adopting because some of the mutts are very sturdy, loyal dogs and they need homes too,” she added.

-Post photos of your pooch to the gallery to show 'em some love.
+Post photos of your pooch to the to show 'em some love.
 Also, tell us in the comment section below how you are celebrating National Dog Day.